 Traditionally undertaken face to face, in this project we have conducted an online poll in which participants interacted with each other and with the experts virtually using videoconferencing software.
 A pilot exercise was held in May 2019, followed by a full-scale event at the end of June.

-Participants to the two exercises are being recruited from respondents to surveys conducted via NatCen’s mixed-mode random probability panel.
+Participants to the two exercises were recruited from respondents to surveys conducted via NatCen’s mixed-mode random probability panel.
 One by-product of this approach is ‘conventional’ survey data on our three topics, on which we also report, as well as what people think after deliberating.
 Meanwhile, the whatukthinks website is now tracking polling data on attitudes towards immigration, food policy and consumer regulation in much the same way that hitherto it has collected data of relevance to other aspects of the Brexit debate.
 Findings from the project will appear in the form of occasional blogs and analysis papers on this site.